 To submit GMAT scores: Request that GMAC send an official score report to Berkeley Law.
 This report will include all active GMAT scores.
 Please use the Berkeley Law JD program school code: N2V-3S-66.
 Unofficial or student-provided GMAC score reports will not be accepted in lieu of official score reports received directly from GMAC.

-NOTE: Even applicants applying with only the GRE and GMAT must also send a CAS report to Berkeley Law.
+NOTE: Even applicants applying with only the GMAT must also send a CAS report to Berkeley Law.
 No application will be complete without a CAS report received from LSAC, and the associated CAS fee will not be waived by Berkeley Law.

-Applying with only the LSAT:
+Applying with only the LSAT or GRE:

 - All the general rules and policies apply as described in the Application Instructions and on the website.